Wassup Rockers

-Wassup Rockers is a 2005 drama film directed by Larry Clark.
+Wassup Rockers is a 2005 American drama film, written, produced, and directed by Larry Clark.

 Plot

 Wassup Rockers is about a group of Guatemalan American and Salvadoran American teenagers in South Los Angeles who, instead of conforming to the hip hop culture of their gang-infested neighborhood, wear tight pants, listen to punk rock, and ride skateboards.
 Avoiding the violence of their dangerous home turf is an everyday challenge.
 The climax of the film occurs out on a skate-ride around Beverly Hills, California.
-Racial tension fumes the air of Beverly Hills as the pack of skaters effortlessly manages to coincidentally run into trouble.
+Racial tension fumes the air of Beverly Hills as the group of skaters manage to continually run into trouble.
 Janice Dickinson makes an appearance in the film as a rich alcoholic divorcee and former soap opera actress whose Spanish-speaking maid helps Los Rockers.
 Fashion designer Jeremy Scott appears as a photographer.